1. Introduction

 Note: If you’re looking for a way to generate PDF documents from HTML, please visit our other blog post for a comprehensive guide: Convert HTML to PDF using Python with 5 Popular Libraries

-2. Five Popular Libraries for PDF Generation in Python
+2. Seven Popular Libraries for PDF Generation in Python

 There are a lot of libraries on Python to deal with PDF; We will introduce some of the popular libraries that can be used easily to convert HTML files to PDF format.